cavo789/blog/blog/2024/01/26/update-env-files-cli/index.md

 <!-- truncate -->

 Depending on the server (is this a test server or UAt or PROD?), settings won't be the same.
 We'll for sure not enable debugging on a production one while we'll for a test / uat server.
-Credentials for the database f.i. will differs for each server.
+Credentials for the database f.i. will differ for each server.
 And so on.

 So, each time the `.env` file is created, the normal way of doing things is to open it in an editor and start to make changes.